KSchoenleber/urbs/doc/implementdoc/equ-commodity.rst

 the parameter maximum annual environmental output :math:`\overline{M}_{vc}`.
 The annual release of environmental commodity is calculated by the sum of the products of the parameter weight :math:`w` and the negative value of commodity balance function, summed over all modeled time steps :math:`t \in T_m`.
+The mathematical explanation of this rule is given in :ref:`theory-min`.

 In script ``model.py`` the constraint total environmental output rule is defined and calculated by the following code fragment: